-We are externally managed by the Adviser, an affiliate of ours, under an investment advisory and management agreement (as amended and/or restated from time to time, the "Advisory Agreement") and the Administrator, another of our affiliates, provides administrative services to us pursuant to a contractual agreement (the "Administration Agreement").
+We are externally managed by the Adviser, an affiliate of ours, under an investment advisory and management agreement, and another of our affiliates, the Administrator provides administrative services to us pursuant to a contractual agreement.
 Each of the Adviser and Administrator are privately-held companies that are indirectly owned and controlled by David Gladstone, our chairman and chief executive officer.
 Mr. Gladstone and Terry Lee Brubaker, our vice chairman and chief operating officer, also serve on the board of directors of the Adviser, the board of managers of the Administrator, and serve as executive officers of the Adviser and the Administrator.
-The Administrator employs, among others, our chief financial officer and treasurer, chief valuation officer, chief compliance officer, general counsel and secretary (who also serves as the president of the Administrator) and their respective staffs.
-The Adviser and Administrator have extensive experience in our lines of business and also provide investment trust; Gladstone Investment Corporation, a publicly-traded real estate investment trust; Gladstone Investment Corporation, a publicly-traded real estate investment trust.
-In the future, the Adviser advisory and administrator may provide investment advisory and administrative services, respectively, to other funds and companies, both public and private.
+The Administrator employs, among others, our chief financial officer and treasurer, chief valuation officer, chief compliance officer, general counsel and secretary (who also serves as the president of the Adwiser and Administrator have extensive experience in our lines of business and also provide investment divisory and administrative services, respectively, to our affiliates, including, but not limited to: Gladstone Commercial Corporation, a publicly-traded real estate investment trust.
+In the future, the Adviser and Administrator may provide investment advisory and administrative services, respectively, to other funds and companies, both public and private.